 Help produce 9th “Counter Balance” concert (featuring dancers and artists with disabilities); 3rd annual “Chicago Inclusive Dance Festival” (a free, public event featuring local artists and presenters with and without disabilities); 15th year of “EveryBody Can Dance” (creative movement workshops for ages 9 to adult and for all abilities).

-Train and certify 500 Chicago area students in life Saving CPR/First Aid and Stop the Bleed and to purchase 4 additional voice assisted mannequins along with disposable equipment.
+Train and certify 500 Chicago area students in life-saving CPR/First Aid and Stop the Bleed and to purchase 4 additional voice assisted mannequins along with disposable equipment.
 Train 3 additional college students as American Red Cross Certified Instructors who will become field workers.

 Expand access to trauma-informed, drill-less cavity fillings, a restorative procedure that Mobile Care Chicago piloted last year and hopes to launch in all 80 partner schools to celebrate the organization’s 20th anniversary.

-Provide assistance to people in Chicago’s south suburbs through well-being checks, basic first aid, transportation to shower facilities, minor car repairs, transit passes for travel to work and/or shelter in winter months, ready-to-eat meals, “Boxes of Love” for those headed to detox and rehab facilities, and ecumenical worship services held at a local homeless bridge community, including fellowship and supper, and where all are welcome.
+Assist people in Chicago’s south suburbs through well-being checks, basic first aid, transportation to shower facilities, minor car repairs, transit passes for travel to work and/or shelter in winter months, ready-to-eat meals, “Boxes of Love” for those headed to detox and rehab facilities, and ecumenical worship services held at a local homeless bridge community, including fellowship and supper, and where all are welcome.

 Provide services of Transportation and Information & Assistance for elderly and disabled persons over the age of 60 in the northern part of LaSalle County and surrounding areas.